brucedkyle/architectures/docs/supplychain/timeliness.md

 Some products may still continue to be useful beyond their expiration date or use.

+Products such as seasonal goods may not have, or require an expiriation date.
+In these cases the product should ideally be sold at the most relevant time within the calendar year.
+Once the seasonal timeframe has passed, the goods can still be sold, but demand and price can reduce.
+For any goods remaining once the season and demand has passed, the retailer must decide whether to discount the goods, pass to a third-party or retain and attempt to sell in the next season.

 For a comprehensive inventory solution overview, see [Inventory Optimization](supplychain.md).

 ## Business problem